macla7/shiftTrader/README.md

 - actions on notifications
 - follow posts ( followers (?))
 - Viewed (Shows number of views on posts)
+- Notifications suscribing to some sort of websocket(?), so as to listen for them?

 **Do README**